kanharabi/Multi-robot-path-finding/README.md

 age locations can accommodate multiple robots simultaneously.
 Our target here is develop a work schedule that minimizes the time to complete all tasks.
 You need to develop both optimal as well as heuristic algorithms.

+## Requirements
+Pandas
+Numpy
+matplotlib

+## Creation of input file
+For this create a .yaml file containing the innitial and final destination of robots.
+If robots make stop at n location in their travel, devide it the journey into n+1 journey(eg; journey: start-stop1-stop2-end ->start-stop1, stop1-stop2 and stop2-end).
+Give the obstacles and transition points in the form of python tuples.
+Also mention the size of the grid map in the input file.
+See input1.yaml for reference.

+The output file will be produced in the form of an "output.yaml" file containing the path of travel of each robot and the time taken to reach their destination.